 Not that there are no flowers in the Paris exhibition.
 Some of O’Keeffe’s most beloved flower compositions have made it to Paris from a dozen American museums, illustrating so well the visual shock that is still unleashed on viewers when confronted with these enormous chalices of plants that become a Rorschach test of the viewer’s imagination.

 Georgia O’Keeffe.
-Series I White and Blue Flower Shapes (1919).
+Series I White and Blue Flower Shapes, 1919.
+Oil on board.
 Georgia O’Keeffe Museum, Santa Fe.
 Gift of The Georgia O’Keeffe Foundation, courtesy Georgia O’Keeffe Museum.
 Photography: Tim Nighswander/Imaging4Art © Georgia O’Keeffe Museum/Adagp, Paris, 2021, courtesy of Centre Pompidou

 O’Keeffe’s early art, roughly in the period between the two world wars, was at the crossroads of many intellectual and artistic influences.
 Modern art had been liberated by abstractionists like Wassily Kandinsky and expressionists like August Macke from the burden of a faithful representation of objects.
 There were also many styles ongoing at the same time—from surrealism to fauvism, from cubism to futurism, from Art Deco to the sinuous Art Nouveau artwork still popular in advertising.
 For O’Keeffe to paint her hyperrealist flowers in the 1920s—or in 1924, a sunset that is almost an abstraction in Red, Yellow and Black Streak—was proof of her untamed individualism and genuine artistic originality.
 These days, she is often celebrated as a feminist or at least as a “woman artist.”
 The Pompidou show is more expansive, presenting her art as work created by an exceptionally individual and mature painter who never stopped searching for unique points of view.